Tuition Remission for Faculty and Professional Staff

 - All Eligible Employees who plan to use Tuition Remission must apply for and be accepted into the applicable University program.

-- All Eligible Employees who plan to use Tuition Remission for undergraduate coursework must apply for federal and state aid through the University’s Office of Financial Aid by completing a Free Application for Federal Student Aid prior to the academic year during which Tuition Remission is being sought.
+- All Eligible Employees who plan to use Tuition Remission for undergraduate coursework must apply for federal and state aid through the University’s Office of Financial Aid by completing a Free Application for Federal Student Aid by August 1 prior to the academic year during which Tuition Remission is being sought.
 Tuition Remission is awarded only upon completion of the application for such aid.
 Institutional, state and federal grants and scholarships are applied to tuition and fees before Tuition Remission is applied.
 Funds received from a Pell Grant may be applied toward books and necessary educational supplies purchased through the University bookstore before any remainder is applied to tuition.

-- All Eligible Employees must complete, print and sign the Tuition Remission application [PDF] for the academic year during which she or he is applying to receive Tuition Remission.
+- All Eligible Employees must complete, print and sign the Tuition Remission application for the academic year during which she or he is applying to receive Tuition Remission.
 Incomplete applications or applications containing inaccurate information will not be processed.

 - Eligible Employees receiving Tuition Remission are fully responsible for any tax liability incurred as a result of receipt of this benefit.
 University Payroll will make the appropriate withholdings in connection with the Tuition Remission benefit.
 Additional information is also available at the University’s Payroll website.
 Tax-related information regarding Tuition Remission is provided to faculty and Professional Staff Members as a courtesy and is not intended as tax advice.
 A faculty or Professional Staff Member receiving Tuition Remission should consult his or her own tax advisor regarding the tax implications of this benefit.